 In the above, many tasks appear twice, once in the context of list entry, and a second time in the context of review.
 For example, there is a task for medication order entry, and a second task for order review.
 In general, review tasks should be used with Infobuttons attached to information already entered or present in the patients chart.
-List entry tasks should be used with Infobuttons attached to pick lists or other data entry controls from which a provider could create a new entry.
+List entry tasks should be used with Infobuttons attached to pick lists or other data entry controls from which a clinician could create a new entry.

 mainSearchCriteria.v.c mainSearchCriteria.v.cs mainSearchCriteria.v.ot